Why Is My Discharge Black? 9 Causes of Black Discharge

 Winding down

 It can be alarming to see black discharge but it isn’t always a cause for concern.
-If your bleeding is unexpected, or you’ve recently delivered a baby and you see black blood you should seek medical attention.
-Likewise, if black discharge is accompanied by other symptoms such as fever, chills, or cramping you should also see a doctor.
+If your bleeding is unexpected and accompanied by other symptoms such as fever, chills, or cramping you should see a doctor.
 Otherwise, black discharge can be a normal occurrence in your menstrual cycle.